ChrisAkridge/Cix/docs/Error Handling.md

 * IO003: File {file} could not be opened for reading.
 Check permissions or if the file is already opened.
 * IO004: File {file} is blank or empty.
 * IO005: I/O exception occurred. (include exception details)

+## Comment Remover Errors:
+* CR001: Single forward slash at end of line is not a valid comment.

 ### Preprocessor Errors:
 * PR001: "{defineLine}" isn't valid; must be "#define SYMBOL" or "#define THIS THAT".